 KCA continues to fundraise to support our projects through various initiatives that enable artists and help raise valuable funds.

-See the BIG Little Artworks Exhibition, which is a artists initiative to raise funds for the KCA Gifting Program.
+See the BIG Little Artworks Exhibition, which was an artist initiative to raise funds for the KCA Gifting Program.

 Previous Artists Development Projects supported by KCA

-Artists KCA have supported int he past range across all disciplines of the arts, we are excited to share these with you here.
+KCA has supported Artists across all disciplines of the arts, we are excited to share some past projects with you here.